mpan31415/mpan.github.io/_pages/about.md

 # 🔥 News

+- *2024.12*: Our work **Using Fitts' Law to Benchmark Assisted Human-Robot Performance** was accepted as a full paper at HRI 2024
 - *2024.11*: Attended [Swiss Robotics Day](https://swissroboticsday.ch/) 2024 in Basel, Switzerland
 - *2024.10*: Our RA-L paper **"Effects of Shared Control on Cognitive Load and Trust in Teleoperated Trajectory Tracking"** was presented at IROS 2024
 - *2024.09*: Began my Masters studies in Robotics, Systems and Control at ETH Zürich